pic-ai-robotic-chemistry/azobenzenes-spectra/README.md

 - Three convolutional blocks with batch normalization, ReLU activation, and max pooling
 - Two non-local blocks for capturing long-range dependencies
 - Fully connected layers for final prediction

+## Code for preparing GraphRAG input files in the research

+Relevant code can be found in directory "text_preprocess".
+It includes its own README file covering the details.

 ## Citation